Sophisticated Learning: A novel algorithm for active learning during model-based planning: Introduction

+While promising, certain limitations in current implementations of ActInf have motivated efforts to improve both its performance and scalability.
+In particular, the computational costs associated with its current variational inference (i.e., message passing) and policy selection approaches would be prohibitive in most real-world applications.
+This has led to efforts to integrate ActInf with other approaches, including deep learning architectures \citep{Catal2020}, Monte Carlo Tree Search (MCTS) \citep{Fountas2020}, and policy gradient methods \citep{Millidge2021}.

-Another limitation is that standard Active Inference does not maximise reward (i.e., in terms of Bellman optimality) for policy depths greater than one \citep{DaCosta2023}.
-To improve performance in this regard, a "sophisticated inference" (SI) algorithm has recently been developed.
-This algorithm is Bellman-optimal and can successfully solve multi-step planning tasks through a recursive tree search \citep{DaCosta2023}.
-However, SI has not yet been rigorously compared to other algorithms, and there are clear directions for its further development.
-In particular, SI focuses on inference, as opposed to the active learning components of the broader framework.
+Another limitation is that standard ActInf does not achieve Bellman optimality for policy depths greater than one \citep{DaCosta2023}.
+To address this, a ``Sophisticated Inference'' (SI) algorithm was more recently developed.
+This algorithm is Bellman-optimal and solves multi-step planning tasks through a recursive tree search \citep{DaCosta2023}\footnote{SI’s Bellman optimality is limited by the pruning necessary for good performance, as noted by \citet[Figure 1]{Paul_EfficientComputationActiveInference_2023}.
+Pruning terminates the tree search when the action probability falls below a threshold, but this approximation may cause the agent to miss preferred observations deeper in the tree.}.
+However, SI has not yet been rigorously compared with other algorithms, and there are clear directions for further development, particularly with respect to active learning drives that have been central to the broader framework.

-In this paper, we build on this body of work to achieve two aims.
-First, we compare Active Inference to other leading algorithms for solving similar problems: Bayes-adaptive reinforcement learning (RL) and upper confidence bound (UCB) approaches.
-Second, we present and test an extension of SI that incorporates active learning, which we refer to as ``sophisticated learning” (SL).
-To highlight the unique planning process and associated advantages offered by SL, we also compare its performance to the above-mentioned algorithms within a novel, biologically inspired environment that affords multiple directed exploration strategies.
-Relative performance in this environment clarifies the respective strengths and vulnerabilities of each algorithm.
-As demonstrated below, SL outperforms all other algorithms tested, and both SL and SI tend to outperform Bayes-adaptive RL (with and without a UCB term).
+In this paper, we build on previous work to achieve two main objectives.
+First, we compare SI to other leading algorithms designed to solve similar problems, including Bayes-adaptive RL (BARL) and a representative upper confidence bound (UCB) heuristic \citep{ucb1}.
+Second, we introduce and evaluate an extension of SI that incorporates active learning, which we term \textit{Sophisticated Learning} (SL).

+To demonstrate the unique planning processes and advantages offered by SL, we compare its performance against the aforementioned algorithms in a novel, biologically inspired environment designed to support multiple strategies for directed exploration.
+The results provide novel insights by highlighting the strengths and vulnerabilities of each algorithm.
+As shown in Section~\ref{sec:results}, SL significantly outperforms all other algorithms tested, and both SL and SI achieve better results than BARL, with or without the addition of UCB.